Welsh Language Society: Hawliau i'r Gymraeg (Rights to the Welsh language)

 At the beginning of the 21st century, the society started a campaign for a new Welsh Language Act.
 The Welsh Language Act 1993 declared that Welsh should be treated on an equal basis with English, but the society argued that this fell short of what is needed.

 In 2007, the society published its own Welsh Language Measure, draft legislation which would amongst other things establish official status for the Welsh language and rights to use it, and establish the office of the Welsh Language Commissioner.

 In 2011, based in large part on the society's proposals, the National Assembly for Wales passed the Welsh Language (Wales) Measure 2011, which established the Welsh language as an official language of Wales, and introduced the Welsh Language Commissioner.

 Cymunedau Cynaliadwy (Sustainable Communities)

 This group leads on a number of matters, including housing and planning policy.
-Since the 1980s the group has called for a Property Act to increase the number of communities where Welsh is the main language of the area as well as tackling income inequality and environmental problems.
+Since the 1980s the group has called for a to increase the number of communities where Welsh is the main language of the area as well as tackling income inequality and environmental problems.

 On 11 March 2014, the group published its own draft "Property and Planning Bill for the benefit of our communities (Wales) 2014" which would enshrine the six main principles of its proposal for a Property Act as well as establishing the Welsh language as a statutory material consideration in the planning system.